Raunak0000/pbl_project/README.md

 ## 🎯 Overview

-SyncSpace is a full-featured collaborative task management application designed for teams who need real-time synchronization and powerful organization tools.
-Built with modern web technologies, it provides an intuitive interface for managing projects through multiple views (Kanban, Calendar, Chat) while supporting live collaboration across team members.
+SyncSpace is a full-stack collaborative task management application with a React frontend and a Spring Boot backend, persisted to MongoDB.
+It features real-time cross-tab synchronization, a Kanban board with drag-and-drop, a calendar view, a rich-text editor, team chat, and a command palette — all wrapped in a sleek GitHub-Dark Navy theme.

 ### Key Highlights

-- 🔄 **Real-time Collaboration** - See changes instantly as team members work
-- 🎨 **Multiple Views** - Switch between Kanban boards, Calendar, and Chat
+- ☕ **Spring Boot + MongoDB Backend** — RESTful API with JWT authentication and ownership-based authorization
-- 🌓 **GitHub-Dark Navy Theme** - A beautiful, deep navy theme with green action accents inspired by GitHub
+- 🎨 **GitHub-Dark Navy Theme** — Deep navy backgrounds, green action accents, and zero white
-- ☕ **Spring Boot Backend** - Powered by Java Spring Boot and MongoDB for persistence
+- 🔄 **Real-time Sync** — Cross-tab live editing via custom event broadcasting (WebSocket-ready)
+- 📊 **Multiple Views** — Kanban board, Calendar, and Chat
+- ⌨️ **Command Palette** — `Cmd + K` keyboard shortcut for quick navigation
-- 👥 **Role-Based Access** - Admin and user roles with secure, ownership-based board access
+- 🔐 **Role-Based Access** — Admin and User roles with secure, ownership-based board access
-- 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
+- ✍️ **Rich Text Editor** — Full-featured WYSIWYG editor powered by Tiptap / ProseMirror

 ---